Atheer2104/karate/report.md

 I have used JaCoCo and it does not show a branch coverage percentage for a specific function but in the IDE it highlight that certain paths has been executed which is inline with what the manual instrumentation reported which was roughly 63% were out of 27 total branch paths, 17 was reached.

+#### Jonatan Tuvstedt
+Coverage result before new tests: [true, true, false, true, true, false, true, true, false, true, true, true, true, false, true, true, true, true] = 14/18 branches taken ~ 78% coverage.

+[Patch](https://github.com/DD2480-group8-VT24/karate/commit/e14ffe8ecfb29a5f8c3a63268f318583dbc8e37e) for Instrumented code or just run

+`git diff e49ece113f688cb57d90f46a2ad47149fb67e59f e14ffe8ecfb29a5f8c3a63268f318583dbc8e37e`

+1. As the instrumentation is done manually it should not be a problem to add probes to ternary operators.
+I also think it should be possible to manually add a probes for exceptions.
+Quality wise I would say that it is optimal as it takes all possible branches into account (unless I have messed up).
+2. It is hugely limited as it completely relies on manual labour to check coverage and any changes to the code would result in having to redo some or all of the probes.
+Finally another limitation is that the changes made to introduce the probes causes some unrelated tests to fail.
+3.

 ## Coverage improvement

 Show the comments that describe the requirements for the coverage.